-Which years of the last decade have provided the best Austrian vintages?
-PHILIPP BLOM looks back at the highs and the lows of the 1990s
+Which years of the last decade have provided the best Austrian vintage?
+PHILIPP BLOM looks back at the highs and the lows of the 1990s.

-A rainy year without long hot periods; success was decided by meticulous vineyard work.
-Some good botrytised wines; most others will not age well.
+1996 A rainy year without long hot periods; success was decided by meticulous vineyard work.
+Some good botrytised vintage wines; most others will not age well.